 Fiona Veitch Smith

-Formerly a journalist, alternatively covering the art and crime beats on a Cape Town newspaper, Fiona Veitch Smith has written books, theatre plays and screenplays.
-‘The Jazz Files’ is the first novel in her mystery series, Poppy Denby Investigates, and is set in 1920s London.
-It has been shortlisted for the CWA Endeavour Historical Dagger Award, 2016.
+Formerly a journalist, alternatively covering the art and crime beats on a Cape Town newspaper, Fiona Veitch Smith has written books, theatre plays and screenplays for adults and children.
+The Jazz Files is the first novel in her mystery series, Poppy Denby Investigates, and is set in 1920s London.
+It was shortlisted for the CWA Endeavour Historical Dagger Award, 2016.
 Book 2, The Kill Fee, sees Poppy continue to investigate murders and mysteries in the Jazz Age and was a finalist in the Forword Indie Mystery Book of the Year, 2017.
 Published by Lion Fiction.
 Book 4 in the series, The Cairo Brief, was shortlisted for the People’s Book Prize.
 Poppy Denby’s sixth adventure, The Crystal Crypt, is due out in November 2021.

 She lives with her husband, daughter and dogs in Newcastle upon Tyne.
 When she’s not writing she works as the Assistant Secretary of the CWA and tutors creative writing.
 She has a passion for cheesecake, Pilates and playing the clarinet – preferably not at the same time!

 Historical - Shortlisted for The Jazz Files, 2016

 Winner of the People’s Play Award for black comedy murder mystery, Pig Stew, 2010.

 Finalist in the Forword Indie Prize, mystery category 2017 for The Kill Fee.

 Shortlisted for The People’s Book Prize, mystery category, winter 2018/19, for The Cairo Brief.